nvcnvn/flows/README.md

 - The primary key for a run is `(workflow_name_shard, run_id)`; all child tables include the same shard key.

 Because of this, run identifiers are represented as `flows.RunKey`:
+Note: if you don't use Citus then vanilla Postgres partition will help.

 ```go
 type RunKey struct {